sst/guide/_chapters/create-a-new-reactjs-app.md

 Create React App comes pre-loaded with a pretty convenient yet minimal development environment.
 It includes live reloading, a testing framework, ES6 support, and much more.

 Now we are ready to build our frontend!
-We are going start by creating our app icon and updating the favicons.
+We are going to start by creating our app icon and updating the favicons.